open2c/coolpuppy/README.md

                         A comma separated list of column names (default: None) --row_names ROW_NAMES
-                        A comma separated list of row names (default: None) --enrichment ENRICHMENT
+                        A comma separated list of row names (default: None) --norm_corners NORM_CORNERS
+                        Whether to normalize pileups by their top left and bottom right corners.
+0 for no normalization, positive number to define the size of the corner squares whose values are averaged (default: 0) --enrichment ENRICHMENT
                         Whether to show the level of enrichment in the central pixels.
-0 to not show, odd positive number to define the size of the central square which values are averaged. (default: 1) --output OUTPUT       Where to save the plot (default: pup.pdf)
+0 to not show, odd positive number to define the size of the central square whose values are averaged (default: 1)
+  --output OUTPUT       Where to save the plot (default: pup.pdf)
   ```